nratliff2078/nratliff2078/README.md

 ### [2D Online RPG - Mystical Realms](https://www.byond.com/games/Magicbeast20/AGWNN)
 **Engine:** BYOND (DreamMaker)
-- Mystical Realms is a simple combat-based RPG.
+- Mystical Realms is a combat-based RPG.
 Choose from several unique and individually crafted classes, embark on interactive quests to learn lore and unlock abilities, and join up with friends and battle large-scale bosses!
 - This is a long-term and on-going project.

 ---